Battle axe: China

-In the Yuan and Ming dynasties, axes retained their use in the army.
-In the Qing dynasty new types of axes emerge among the Eight Banners Army with straight edges.
-The Green Standard Army among the Eight Banners used double axes weighing 1.2 lb each, with a length of 50 cm.
+In the Qing dynasty (1644–1912), new types of axes with straight edges emerged among the Eight Banners military forces.
+The Green Standard Army used double axes weighing 1.2 lb each, with a length of 50 cm.

-In modern Chinese wushu and Chinese opera there are many depictions of the axe.
-Many of these axes look thick and heavy, however, the axe heads are hollow.
+In modern Chinese wushu and Chinese opera, there are many depictions of the axe.
+Many of these axes look thick and heavy, but the axe heads are hollow.

 Indian Subcontinent

 The battle axe of ancient India was known as a parashu (or farasa in some dialects).
 Made from iron, bamboo, wood, or wootz steel, it usually measures 90–150 cm though some are as long as 7 ft.
 A typical parashu could have a single edge or double edge, with a hole for fixing a shaft.
 The haft is often tied with a leather sheet to provide a good grip.
 The cutting edge is invariably broad and the length of the haft could be about three to four feet.
 The parashu is often depicted in religious art as one of the weapons of Hindu deities such as Shiva and Durga.
 The sixth avatar of Lord Vishnu, Parashurama, is named after the weapon.
 Parashu are still used as domestic tools in Indian households, particularly in the villages, as well as being carried by certain sects of eremitic sadhu.